IT3038C/IT3038C.github.io/docs/week-5.md

 myName = input()

 while myName != 'your name':
-  print('This is not “your name”.
-Please type “your name”?') myName = input()
+  print('This is not "your name".
+Please type "your name"?') myName = input()

 print('Hello, ' + myName + '.
 That is a good name.
 How old are you?')